 Diagnosis of SIBO

 Diagnosis can be done in a number of ways but commonly there are two tests that would be used to help with diagnosis.
 The first is culturing the bacteria to see how much bacteria is present in the gut and the other common method is the hydrogen breath test (HBT).
 The culturing method can be quite uncomfortable and requires a degree of skill from the doctor as a long tube is inserted through the nose, through the stomach and into the intestines.
 Conversely HBT is quite a simple test where the patient fasts for at least 12 hours then inflates a balloon with a single breath of air and ingests a small amount of sugar.
 Breath samples are then taken at set periods to analyse the methane and hydrogen produced.
-Both these tests are not very reliable so the doctor would have to take into account the patients symptoms and history before a good diagnosis is made.
+These tests help aide your doctor to make a good diagnosis by taking these results and other factors such as patient symptoms and history.

 Treatment of SIBO

 SIBO can be treated with antiobiotics but the underlying cause would need to be determined and treated as well or the symptoms would return after the antibiotics are stopped.
 Probiotics is another way to treat the SIBO, doctors are more likely to prescribe this over antibiotics as there can be long term consequences of taking antibiotics.
 Probiotics can be used in conjunction with antibiotics where a short course is used then probiotics is used long term.
 One other way to treat SIBO is to try a diet that is tailored to help reduce the symptoms of bacterial overgrowth.
 Three common diets that has seen success are the GAPS Diet, Specific Carbohydrate Diet and the Low FODMAP Diet.
 Sometimes a combination of these diets can provide effective relief.